UNDERSTANDING POWER OF ATTORNEY (PoA)

 You are allowed to say no.

-👉 “Can you show the legal authority that allows this restriction?”
+👉 “Can you show the legal authority for this restriction?”

-👉 “Please explain how this decision meets all five AWI Section 1 principles.”
+👉 “Please explain how this meets all five AWI Section 1 principles.”

 👉 “Isolation is emotional harm under the ASP Act.
 I am requesting an ASP inquiry.”

-👉 “I am simply asking for lawful, evidence-based decision-making.”
+👉 “I am asking for lawful, evidence-based decision-making.”

 11. You Are Not Alone

-Every law on this page should have safeguarded my own family.
+Every protection on this page should have safeguarded my own family.

-They didn’t — and I know we’re not the only ones.
+They didn’t — and we know we’re not the only ones.

 • protect each other